 Katy Huie Harrison, PhD, is an author, mom, recurrent miscarriage survivor, & owner of Undefining Motherhood.
-She lives in Atlanta with her husband (affectionately known on the internet as “Husband,”) son (Jack), and dog (Charlotte).
+She lives in Atlanta with her husband, 2 children (Jack & Branham), and dog (Charlotte).
 She believes our society puts too many expectations on women that make womanhood and motherhood restrictive.
 Her goal is to shift the paradigm about what it means to be a woman and mother, giving all women a greater sense of agency over their own lives.
 You can find Katy and her work featured in places like

 CNN’s Headline News, Romper, Scary Mommy, Demeter Press’s , & more.
 Motherhood and Social Exclusion

 By Britt Carter June 7, 2023 June 7, 2023